Reasons students suspend their studies

 - individual mitigating circumstances (IMCs)

-- referral to specialist services, such as Student Services, Academic Skills Centre, Student Accommodation, Careers
+- referral to specialist services, such as Student Support, Academic Skills Centre, Student Accommodation, Careers

 - reasonable adjustments